 If you're lucky, they will settle down after a few weeks and you might go into that desired 'blooming' period.

 Now this one was probably the biggest sign of pregnancy I had and the most uncomfortable.

 I normally feel the cold very easily (I even keep a mini hot water bottle at work along with a mini radiator!) and suddenly I felt so hot even when other people were cold.
 Whatever I did I could not cool down.

 Being used to managing feeling cold left me unprepared for feeling this hot.
-But it was the very first thing I noticed before I could test I was pregnant.
+But it was the very first thing I noticed when I was pregnant but hadn't yet tested for it.

 Feeling hot is again due to hormonal changes, as well as an increase in blood supply to your skin (http://www.nhs.uk/conditions/pregnancy-and-baby/pages/common-pregnancy-problems.aspx#hot).

 One solution that you won't find in many places is one a friend told me about: sit in the car with the air conditioning on.
 It may not be free and is definitely not environmentally friendly, but it is bliss if you are really feeling the heat!

 Other symptoms that people report in early pregnancy include:

 - Morning sickness - I didn't have this until weeks 7-9, by which time I knew I was pregnant.
 Be warned though, morning sickness doesn't just happen in the morning!